Bitcoin: What is It?

 Bitcoin is used to create an electronic payment system.
 Nakamoto’s idea for bitcoin was to create a currency that could be independent of all centralised regulation.
 Instead, data could be shared in such a way that no middle men were required to authenticate and process transactions.
 Due to the fact that this process occurs independently of banks, bitcoin has the potential to be transferred without any transaction fees.

-This means that bitcoins are not produced by a central bank, like paper money is.
-All bitcoins are ‘mined’ digitally by an online community.
-Anyone can join this network and can then ‘mine’ bitcoins using computer power, or simply buy bitcoin from an individual or broker at the current exchange rate.
+This means that bitcoins are not produced by a central bank, unlike paper money.
+All bitcoins are mined digitally by an online community.
+Anyone can join this network and mine bitcoins using computer power, or simply buy bitcoins from an individual or broker at the current exchange rate.
 Whereas central banks can simply print more money (which devalues their currency), there are a finite number of bitcoins.

-The bitcoin protocol states that only 21 million bitcoins can ever be ‘mined’.
-Each bitcoin can be divided into smaller parts, much like how dollars can be split into pennies, nickels, dimes and quarters.
+The bitcoin protocol states that only 21 million bitcoins can ever be mined.
+Each bitcoin can be divided into smaller parts, much like how pounds can be split into pennies.
 The smallest amount a bitcoin can be divided into is one hundred millionth of a bitcoin.
-This is known as a ‘Satoshi’, after the founder of the cryptocurrency.
+This is known as a “Satoshi”, after the founder of the cryptocurrency.

 Why do People Prefer Bitcoin to Paper Currencies?

-- There’s no central exchange – Each computer that ‘mines’ bitcoins and processes transactions becomes part of the bitcoin network, with all the connected machines working together.
-This means that, unlike paper money, there’s no central authority that can change the rate or impact on monetary policy, such as the Bank of England, which can influence the value of GBP through announcements and policies and interest rates.
+There’s no central exchange – each computer that mines bitcoins and processes transactions becomes part of the bitcoin network, with all the connected machines working together.
+This means that unlike paper money, there’s no central authority that can change the rate or impact on monetary policy, such as the Bank of England, which can influence the value of GBP through announcements, policies and interest rates.
 This also means that, should part of the network go down, money and bitcoins will still continue to flow between devices.

-- Smaller costs with fast execution times – money can be sent anywhere in the world and normally settled in near to real-time.
+The cost are low and execution times are fast – money can be sent anywhere in the world and normally settled in near to real-time.
 All you need to do is wait for the bitcoin network to process the payment.
 Whereas you may pay a large fee with your bank for an international money transfer, this isn’t the case with bitcoin.
 You’d only have to pay a transaction fee if you used a broker, and this would usually be much smaller than a bank transaction fee.

-At ADS Securities, you can speculate on the price of bitcoin by trading CFDs.
-Bitcoin is particularly susceptible to macroeconomic indicators and current affairs, making it at times a volatile currency to trade with and providing many trading opportunities.
+At ADSS, you can speculate on the price of bitcoin by trading CFDs.
+Bitcoin is particularly susceptible to macroeconomic indicators and current affairs, making it at times a volatile currency to trade with and providing many opportunities.
 Thanks to the current geo-political situation, we’ve seen huge fluctuations in the price of the cryptocurrency.

-With CFD trading, you can go long or short on the price of bitcoin, speculating on upwards and downwards trends and benefitting from the leverage.
-When you open a CFD position, you trade on whether the price of the bitcoins will rise or fall in value in relation to the US dollar.
-This means that you never actually own the bitcoins.
+With CFD trading, you can go long or short on the price of bitcoin, speculating on upwards and downwards trends and benefitting from leverage.
+When you open a CFD position, you trade on whether the price of bitcoin will rise or fall in value in relation to the US dollar.
+This means that you never actually own the bitcoin.
 If you trade in line with the markets, you will profit; if not, you will make a loss.